soverenio/docs/docs/architecture/k8s-metadata.md

 3. Upon receiving a new entity in the notifications from Kubernetes, Digger processes the metadata, such as the name, namespace, labels, and annotations, storing these in the cache.

 5. Digger also identifies the higher-level Kubernetes construct that created this entity, in other words, the workload resource (such as `DaemonSet`, `ReplicaSet`, or `Deployment`, among others) that serves as the actual owner of this entity.
-This gives a broader context, for instance, to the pod name (which could be quite cryptic in isolation) of the discovered asset.
+This gives a broader context, for instance, to the pod name (which could be quite cryptic in isolation) of the discovered service.